Otto Benítez

 Otto Benítez is a Uruguayan chess player, two-times Uruguayan Chess Championship winner (1974, 1975).

 Biography

-In the 1960s and 1970s, Otto Benítez was one of Uruguayan leading chess players.
+In the 1960s and 1970s, Otto Benítez was one of Uruguay's leading chess players.
 He won three medals in Uruguayan Chess Championships: 2 gold (1974, 1975) and silver (1962).
-In 1975, in Fortaleza Otto Benítez participated in World Chess Championship South American Zonal tournament.
+In 1975, Otto Benítez participated in World Chess Championship South American Zonal tournament, held in Fortaleza.

 Otto Benítez played for Uruguay in the Chess Olympiad: